‘Welcome to Sweetie Pie’s’ Star Found Guilty of Having Nephew ‘Executed’

-A one-time reality TV personality who gained fame on a show about his mother’s Missouri soul food restaurant was found guilty of ordering a hit on his own nephew to cash in on a life insurance policy he had taken out on the young man.
+A one-time reality TV personality who gained fame on a show about his mother’s Missouri soul food restaurant has been found guilty of ordering a hit on his own nephew to cash in on a life insurance policy he had taken out on the young man.

 James “Tim” Norman, 43, was convicted Friday by a St. Louis jury after 17 hours of deliberation on three federal counts of conspiracy to commit murder-for-hire, murder-for-hire, and conspiracy to commit mail or wire fraud, according to court filings.
 Norman was arrested in the Jackson, Mississippi area in August 2020, nearly 4.5 years after 21-year-old Andre Montgomery was found shot to death.